SpeedyAstro/SpeedyAstro/README.md

 - 👯 I believe FOSS should be promoted more in the academy.
 Whatever I code for either college or personal use I put it public for others to peek and use it.
 Feedback and criticism are always welcome.

-- 🌱 Currently learning better coding practices and more backend technologies
+- 🌱 Currently learning better coding practices and more backend technologies ,also i do code Desktop Application with java.
+I m open to every kind of stuff to get better in my coding skills.

 - 👾 I use Linux OS, it gives me the freedom and ease I could not find in Windows.